PoCInnovation/Pool2021/Security/Reverse/student.md

 -   dynamic analysis protection with ptrace
 -   stripped binaries : remove the useful debugging information, which are basically metadata about variables and functions addresses and names.

+Try to identify which protection(s) is/are used on  _im-protected_.
+Find a way to bypass it and solve the challenge !

 ## 4- Vault
 [Polymorphism](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)) is the idea of self-modifying programs.
 You should already have had a talk about it.
 Feel free to search about it anyway.
 If you're familiar with this concept, you should know a bit about the linux's ELF format and it's sections.
 Don't hesitate to document yourself about it aswell.